 Hours Tues-Sun 8.15am-6.50pm.
 On Tuesday evenings in August, the Uffizi Live features concerts and other performances in the museum after hours.
 More chances to visit the museum in the off hours are promised for the future: check the website

-Skip the queue by purchasing timed tickets in advance online with a €4 reservation fee.
+Skip the queue by purchasing timed tickets in advance online through the official website with a €4 reservation fee (which includes tickets for the under 18s).
 Free (and crowded) the first Sunday of the month.

 +39 055 294883